LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 > ~~~
 > {: .source}
 >
-> 3. Summarize author counts for each publication (ISSNs) in your data.
+> - Summarize author counts for each publication (ISSNs) in your data.
 >    HINT: you can use the
 >    following syntax to only create summary statistics for one column in your data
 >    `by_ISSNs['Author_Count'].describe()`
 {: .challenge}

-> ## Did you get #3 right?
+> ## Did you get it right?
-> A Snippet of the Output from challenge 3 looks like:
+> The Output from the last question of the previous challenge looks like this:
 >
 > ~~~
 > ISSNs
 > 0367-0449|1988-3250  count    11.000000